firmwarecostum/OpenWrt-packages/README.md

 3. Update feeds and enable my packages:

         ./scripts/feeds update -a
+        ./scripts/feeds install -a

+   If I have published or updated a package, run the following commands to pull the latest changes:

+        ./scripts/feeds update -a
         ./scripts/feeds install -a -p yoursunny

-   If I have published or updated a package, you'll need to repeat this step to pull my changes.

 4. Have a look at the README in category or package directory, which may contain additional instructions.